 The District offers retirement benefits to eligible employees.
 These benefits include participation in the FPPA pension plan and 457 (b) deferred compensation plan.
 Specific eligibility requirements, contribution rates, vesting provisions, and benefit calculations are governed by the applicable plan documents and may vary by position or classification.

 The District also provides retirement benefits for eligible volunteers through a separate volunteer pension program.
-Details regarding eligibility, service credit, and benefit provisions for the volunteer pension program should be added here.
+These benefits include participation in the FPPA volunteer pension plan with members being vested after 10 years and eligible for full retirement benefits at 20 years.
+Benefit calculations are governed by the applicable plan documents.

 Employees and volunteers should refer to the applicable plan documents for complete and controlling information, as those documents govern in the event of any inconsistency with this Handbook.